steelze/mail-tracker/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-MailTracker will hook into all outgoing emails from Laravel/Lumen and inject a tracking code into it.
+MailTracker will hook into all outgoing emails from Laravel and inject a tracking code into it.
 It will also store the rendered email in the database.
 There is also an interface to view sent emails.

 ## NOTE: For Laravel < 5.3.23 you MUST use version 2.0 or earlier.